|

 |||

-Welcome to the Tomorrowland Light & Power Co.
-The main sign just reads “Video Arcade,” but if you look carefully below the large arched window, you’ll see the other name “chiseled” into the surface. |
+The main sign just reads “Video Arcade,” but if you look carefully below the large arched window, you’ll see Tomorrowland Light & Power Co. “chiseled” into the surface.
+There are two ways to enter.
+You can walk in through one of the outside doors.
+Or you can ride Space Mountain and find yourself inside the arcade after your ride. |

 |||